David-Estevez/SnakeServer/README.md

 2.Installation
 ------------------------------------------------------------------------
-·First of all, Arduino IDE is needed to compile the sketch and upload it to the Skymega / Arduino board.
+*First of all, Arduino IDE is needed to compile the sketch and upload it to the Skymega / Arduino board.
 You can download it here: http://arduino.cc/hu/Main/Software

-·ArduSnake, made by Juan González-Gómez (Obijuan), is also needed.
+*ArduSnake, made by Juan González-Gómez (Obijuan), is also needed.
 It can be downloaded here:

 http://github.com/Obijuan/ArduSnake

 It has to be installed as an Arduino library, in your libraries folder.

-·Once the previous requirements are installed, you have to configure the .pde file with the values according to your robot, and then you can open the sketch with the Arduino IDE and upload it to your modular robot.
+*Once the previous requirements are installed, you have to configure the .pde file with the values according to your robot, and then you can open the sketch with the Arduino IDE and upload it to your modular robot.